 Characteristics of publish/subscribe architectures

-In The Many Faces of Publish/Subscribe by Eugsten et al. (2003) three distinctive characteristics of any publish-subscribe mechanism are described: space decoupling, time decoupling and synchronization decoupling.
+In The Many Faces of Publish/Subscribe by Eugster et al. (2003) three distinctive characteristics of any publish-subscribe mechanism are described: space decoupling, time decoupling and synchronization decoupling.

 This is also known as spatial decoupling or referential decoupling and refers to the fact that the publishers and subscribers do not need to know about one another.
 There is an intermediary service that orchestrates between them.

-“[Publishers and subscribers] do not need to be actively participating in the interaction at the same time,” Eugsten et al. (2003) note.
+“[Publishers and subscribers] do not need to be actively participating in the interaction at the same time,” Eugster et al. (2003) note.
 This is also known as temporal decoupling: a subscriber and publisher do not need to be active at the same time.
 For instance, a publisher can stop running after publishing and the subscriber will still get the message – as long as the message was received (and forwarded) by the intermediary.

 In their book Distributed Systems (2017), Tanenbaum and Van Steen note that decoupling in time and space can be achieved by forming a shared data space: the result of combining an event-based architecture with a data-centered architecture.
 In other words, the amount of temporal decoupling depends on the (durability) guarantees offered by the intermediary message broker.